 Hey, I’m Jo, a travel blogger, freelance travel writer and passionate explorer.
-For the last two years I’ve been travelling slowly around Europe, running my business on the road while exploring different places, experiencing other cultures, and trying lots of delicious food and wine.
+For the last four years I’ve been travelling slowly around Europe, running my business on the road while exploring different places, experiencing other cultures, and trying lots of delicious food and wine.
 The Road to Wanderland is the home of my travel stories.
 Here you’ll, Read More

 Slowly, my eyes adjusted to the dim lighting.
 The scent of incense filled the air, while candles flickered in the breeze from the doorway.
 Soot-darkened frescoes and rich fabrics lined the walls, seemingly held together with the dirt and grime of the ages, while bright icons and lamps reflected in the dim light.

 Just beyond the entrance, a group of pilgrims knelt on the floor, whispering silent prayers and lamenting quietly beneath a line of eight ornate lamps.
 Others rubbed their clothes, mobile phones and other items across the surface of a large stone slab set in the floor beneath.

 I hesitated, feeling a little like an intruder yet fascinated to witness such devotion.
 But then this was no ordinary church.
 I was in the Church of the Holy Sepulchre in Jerusalem, which is, for many Christians, the holiest place on earth.